** This article is updated regularly. It was last updated in November 2019 **

 You’ll find that the valuable feedback from your tutors will help tremendously with your professional growth, stretching your intellect and translation competency.
 And once your course is complete, you’ll have proof of your achievement and verification of your distinction.

-We hope that this post gives new freelancers some help in securing valuable experience.
+We hope that this article gives new freelancers some help in securing valuable experience.
 Do you think you might pursue any of these options yourself?
 Or if you’re already an established translator, what did you do to gain experience when you were first looking for work?
 Let us know in the comments below.
+Sharing your experiences will help your fellow translators on their journey to translation success!